noisysocks/autoconsent-mcp/README.md

 }
 ```

-## License
+## Attribution and license

+This project is based on the Puppeteer MCP server from https://github.com/modelcontextprotocol/servers-archived/tree/main/src/puppeteer.

-This MCP server is licensed under the ISC License.
-This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the ISC License.
+This MCP server is licensed under the MIT License.
+This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the MIT License.